niblyx-malnus/venter-pattern/README.md

 ### Agent-side ID creation
-Because writing request-response cycles on urbit is currently effortful, clumsy, and mildly complicated, it is common to require that a unique ID be given with a new piece of data, instead of generating a unique ID and returning it as a response.
+Because writing request-response cycles on urbit is currently effortful, clumsy, and mildly complicated, it is common  when adding data to an urbit "database" to require that a unique ID be given with a new piece of data, instead of generating a unique ID and returning it as a response.
 It would be more convenient on the client side to not have to worry about the generation of a unique id (or worse, to wait to learn the